Bondzeal/MySQL-Data_Analytics_Bootcamp/README.md

-# Data-Analytics-Bootcamp
+# Data Analytics Bootcamp
-This repo provides you with MySQL scripts and notes made during the Bootcamp.
+This repo provides you with MySQL scripts and notes made as I embark on my Data Analyst journey.
+It will be updated as time goes on